-Collective Investment Trusts (CITs), also known as pooled funds, are comingled investment accounts for which multiple clients may invest in the same pooled fund.
+Pooled funds, also known as Collective Investment Trusts (CITs), are commingled investment accounts for which multiple clients may invest in the same pooled fund.
 CITs are exempt from registration with the Securities and Exchange Commission as an investment company under Section 3(c)11 of the Investment Company Act.
 CITs are maintained by banks or trust companies which are regulated by federal regulatory agencies including the Office of the Comptroller of the Currency (OCC) and/or state banking & trust agencies.
 CITs are designed exclusively for certain qualified pension, profit sharing, and government plans including 401(k) plans, governmental 457(b) plans, and Taft-Hartley plans.